Reading at Home

 -discuss the title of the book before reading.
 What might the book be about?
 What does the title tell us?

 - word reading- sound out unfamiliar words or practise saying words that cannot be sounded out in the sentence/ paragraph.
 Use Fred Fingers to sound out the words.
-Encoruage children to looks for 'special friends' (digraphs - two letters that make one sound) If there are particular words/ sounds that they cannot yet read you could learn the, through phonics games (click on the phonics star in the curriculum tab)
+Encourage children to looks for 'special friends' (digraphs - two letters that make one sound)

 - Re-read the sentence that was sounded out until the child can say it independently.